LAST CHANCE TO BUY [REAL] HCG ONLINE!

 #1 Nu Image Medical – Prescription Drops with pharmaceutical grade HCG.
 FDA-approved telemedicine company located in Florida USA.
 They offer a complete Hcg diet weight loss program online; doctor supervised, and includes extensive coaching and excellent customer service.
 Note: this is the highest dosage offered on the market if that is what you are looking for.
 NU IMAGE COUPON CODE: HDIVIP

-#2 Triumph – Homeopathic Hcg – They have a current buy one, get one free offer and great bundles.
+#2 Intermountain – Homeopathic Hcg – They have a current buy one, get one free offer and great bundles.
 Their drops are a patented blend, and they have an impressive track record as one of the first products on the market.

 Learn before you purchase drops in stores or online.

 Authentic weight loss drops are those that contain REAL hormone and can only be purchased online through legitimate telemedicine providers.
 The FDA does NOT allow them to be sold in local stores (such as Walmart, Costco, GNC, etc) and they are not sold on Amazon, per their terms of service.

 The “diet drops” sold in the above mentioned stores and on Amazon, are “hormone free” and do not contain any Hcg hormone in them.
 They should not be used with the Hcg weight loss protocol.

 Other versions of “fake” weight loss drops, account for about 90% of all oral hCG products on the market, and are typically referred to as “hCG activator” or similar names.

 So how do we recognize which are real, and which are fake?
 Not to worry, we will cover how to recognize legitimate labels and brands of genuine brands below.

 Prescription Hcg vs. Homeopathic Hcg